CS330

 Click Here for Lab Information

-To quickly format your code (in Replit and Linux machines in CL115), you can use: clang-format -i -style='{BreakBeforeBraces: Allman }' *.*
+To quickly format your code, you can use: clang-format -i -style='{BreakBeforeBraces: Allman }' *.*

 To get Visual Studio-like formatting without the -style argument, place this .clang-format file in your home folder and call clang-format like this: clang-format -i *.*